INTERNATIONAL PET SHIPPING

 “Marck was really awesome.
 He took care care of all the paperwork and kept us updated.
 Great communication, great service!
 Our rabbit made it back home safely.
 Thank you!”

 “Coco made it to Holland.
-Everything that could go wrong did go wrong but none of it the fault of Feathers and Fur.
+Everything that could go wrong did go wrong but none of it the fault of Feather and Fur Express.
 They were wonderful helping to fix the issues with my vet, FedEx and the USDA while time was ticking.
 Great communication in a very stressful time.
 Coco is settled in and happy.”

 We’ll treat your pets as our own